PinkishOxygen/FNF-SilverXDirt/README.md

 another alternative is using my link in which I have made.

+edit: i test the 'git clone' thing on replit, it creates a folder with all the files so in order for it to work you're going to need to drag the files out of the 'FNF-SilverXDirt' folder

 # Credit

 all rights goes to the original creator of Firday Night Funkin